Marty Walsh: Personal life

 Unwed during his mayoralty, Walsh was the first bachelor elected mayor of Boston in more than six decades.
 When he took office, his girlfriend Lorrie Higgins was dubbed the city's "first girlfriend" by The Boston Globe.
 After many years as unwed partners, in March 2024 Walsh and Higgins were married.
 They were wed by a local justice of peace on a trip in the Caribbean.
 The two first met each other when Walsh was a state representative and Higgins was working as an aide to his state house colleague Eugene O'Flaherty.
-Even prior to marrying Higgins, Walsh had considered himself to have a grandfather role in relation to her grandchild.
+Even prior to marrying Higgins, Walsh had considered himself to have a de facto grandfather role in relation to her grandchild.

 Walsh and Higgins reside in the Lower Mills neighborhood of Dorchester.
 They have resided there since 2015.
 Despite the NHLPA being headquartered in Toronto, Canada, of 2023, Walsh was described as staying "firmly rooted in Boston."
 Even while serving as secretary of labor, Walsh spent a large portion of his time in Boston.
 Walsh had never established a residence in Washington, D.C. during his tenure as secretary of labor, instead opting to stay in hotels while in Washington, D.C. over the work week and returning to his Dorchester residence for weekends.

 Walsh has been a season ticket holder of the NFL's New England Patriots since franchise owner Robert Kraft bought the team in 1994.

 Walsh is a Roman Catholic.
 He speaks Irish and holds both American and Irish citizenship.